 San Antonio Scooter Accident Attorney

 Electric scooters are experiencing booming popularity across the country; but San Antonio, in particular, is almost like a hot spot for them.
 Rental dockless scooter companies have emerged as giants in response to our desire to get around quickly without the expense or danger associated with traditional vehicles.
+Read on to know what your recovery options are after suffering injuries on one of these devices from our San Antonio scooter accident lawyer.

 With companies like Lyft and Bird jumping into and dominating the local scooter scene, it’s more important than ever for scooter users to understand their rights and responsibilities on San Antonio’s roadways.
 Using a scooter presents some unique risks and benefits that may not be immediately obvious.
 We believe that one of the key steps we can take to protect our clients (and readers) involves education.